Catherine Durkin Robinson (she/her): Owner and End-of-Life Doula

 She and her husband raised two sons surrounded by friends and family in Tampa.
 During this time, Catherine also organized for the Democratic Party, taught high school social studies in Hillsborough County School District, and wrote syndicated columns for Creative Loafing and The Tampa Tribune.
 She led the advocacy movement for education equity in Florida and around the country at Step Up For Students.

-Catherine holds a history and political science degree from University of South Florida and recently graduated from The University of Vermont’s End-of-Life Doula Program and is a member of National End-of-Life Doula Alliance.
-She has logged over 100 volunteer hours with Seasons Hospice and LifePath Hospice.
+Catherine holds a history and political science degree from University of South Florida and recently graduated from The University of Vermont’s End-of-Life Doula Program.
+She is a member of National End-of-Life Doula Alliance.
+Catherine has logged over 100 volunteer hours with Seasons Hospice and LifePath Hospice.
 Catherine also completed the LGBTQ+ Diversity, Equity and Inclusion Training through Metro Inclusive Health.
 Catherine has experience leading funeral services and death rituals for Catholic, Jewish, Buddhist and Humanist traditions.

-In her spare time, Catherine enjoys yoga, running and cycling.
+In her spare time, Catherine enjoys yoga, meditation, running and cycling.

 She is fully vaccinated, background-checked and fingerprinted through Care.com and hospice.
 She is also registered with the state of Florida to provide pre-need funeral services.